Home

 • as well as ensuring packaging is not misleading or likely to create the impression that a particular product is less harmful than another.

-In 2008, the Conference of the Parties to the WHO Framework Convention on Tobacco adopted Guidelines intended to assist Parties to meet their obligations under Article 11ii.
-The Guidelines include a number of key recommendations regarding health warning design including that health warnings:
+In 2008, the Conference of the Parties to the WHO Framework Convention on Tobacco adopted Guidelines (re-published in 2013) intended to assist Parties to meet their obligations under Article 11.2 The Guidelines include several recommendations regarding health warning design including that health warnings:

 • cover as much of the main display areas as possible;